crcresearch/sw-dev-group-handbook/sw-group-basics.md

 ### Slack
 The CRC uses Slack as its inter-office chat system.

 Our team is **crc-nd**.
 You can join the team [here](https://slack.com/get-started#join) or through an invitation email sent when one of the admins adds you to the team.
+Currently, Rob Wieck and Caleb are admins for our organization

 We have a  number of channels for different conversations.
 You are required to join the #announcements channel.